strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.2.9 =
+* added extra classes to tables and fields for easier styling.
+* fixed query in readiness check function.

 = 1.2.8 =
 * Ordering levels by id (ascending) on the levels page now.
 Added a "pmpro_levels_array" filter that can be used to reorder the levels or alter the levels before displaying them on the levels page.
 The array of levels is the only parameter.
 * Added expiration date to the member list and export.